Against the Tyranny of Pure States in Quantum Theory: Pure States in Quantum Mechanics

-Thus, while pure states guarantee the existence of an observable which, if measured, will be obtained with {\it certainty} (probability equal to 1), mixed states do not.
+Thus, while pure states seem to refer to the existence of an observable which, if measured, will be obtained with {\it certainty} (probability equal to 1), mixed states do not.
 There will exist no single context of measurement (no basis) for which a mixed state will predict with certainty a {\it yes-no} answer for a specific observable.
-Unlike, pure states, mixtures are interpreted in terms of ignorance regarding the pure state in which the quantum system really is.\footnote{The reference to `mixtures' ---as contra-posed to `pure states'--- is extremely problematic for it erases the fundamental distinction between {\it quantum mixture} and {\it classical mixture}; a well known distinction in the specialized literature which Bernard d'Espagnat termed {\it proper} and {\it improper} (see \cite[chap.
+Indeed, if $\mbox{Tr}(\rho^2)<1$, then whatever basis we choose to write $\rho$, the value $\mbox{Tr}(\rho^2)$ will remain unaltered.
+Therefore, the matrix of $\rho$ in that basis cannot represent a pure state since for pure states we have $\mbox{Tr}(\rho^2)=1$.
+Mixtures are interpreted in terms of ignorance regarding the pure state in which the quantum system really is.\footnote{The reference to `mixtures' ---as contra-posed to `pure states'--- is extremely problematic for it erases the fundamental distinction between {\it quantum mixture} and {\it classical mixture}; a well known distinction in the specialized literature which Bernard d'Espagnat termed {\it proper} and {\it improper} (see \cite[chap.
 6]{d'Espagnat76}).} As remarked by Nancy Cartwright in \cite{Cartwright72}: ``The ignorance interpretation asserts that each member of the collection is in one of the pure states in the sum ---it is only our ignorance which prevents us from telling the right pure state for any specific member.''
 Thus, contrary to the case of pure states, when considering mixed states, all observables are {\it uncertain}; they all possess a probability which pertains to the open interval $(0,1)$.
-Furthermore, unlike the {\it indeterminate} or {\it potential} properties present within quantum superpositions, mixtures restore an ignorance interpretation about pure states.
-As remarked by Cartwright: ``The ignorance interpretation is the orthodox interpretation for mixtures, and should not be confused with the ignorance interpretation for superpositions, which has been largely abandoned.''
+As stressed by Cartwright: ``The ignorance interpretation is the orthodox interpretation for mixtures, and should not be confused with the ignorance interpretation for superpositions, which has been largely abandoned.''
 As an example of a mixed state (i.e., $\mbox{Tr}(\rho^2)<1$) we can consider the following diagonal matrix,

-This mixed state provides {\it minimal knowledge} about the pure state the quantum system is presupposed to be in.
-Since there is 50 percent chance we have maximal ignorance about the actual state of affairs.